Erik Bloodaxe (hacker)

-Chris Goggans (also known as Erik Bloodaxe in honor of the Viking king Eric I of Norway), is an American hacker, founding member of the Legion of Doom group, and a former editor of Phrack magazine.
-He is known as an expert in security, as well as for his statements on hacker ethic and responsibility.
+Chris Goggans (also known as Erik Bloodaxe in honor of the Viking king Eric I of Norway) is an American hacker, a founding member of the Legion of Doom group, and a former editor of Phrack magazine.
+He is known as an expert in security as well as for his statements on hacker ethics and responsibility.

 Career history

-Around 1990-1991 Goggans and other Legion members set up a computer security firm, Comsec, which went out of business by 1992.
+Around 1990-1991, Goggans and other Legion members set up a computer security firm, Comsec, which went out of business by 1992.
 He later became a senior network security engineer for WheelGroup, a network security group.

-In closing remarks at a 1995 conference, Goggans remarked that the global hacker community was disorganized and uncoordinated, suggesting that they should focus an attack on some foreign country, such as France.
+In his closing remarks at a 1995 conference, Goggans remarked that the global hacker community was disorganized and uncoordinated, suggesting that they should focus an attack on some foreign country, such as France.

 As of 2005, Goggans is a recognized expert on information security.
 He has performed network security assessments for some of the world's largest corporations, including all facets of critical infrastructure, with work spanning 22 countries across four continents.
-Groggans has worked with US Federal law-enforcement agencies on notorious computer crime cases.
-His work has been referenced in publications such as Time, Newsweek, and Computerworld, and on networks such as CNN and CNBC.
+Goggans has worked with US Federal law enforcement agencies on notorious computer crime cases.
+His work has been referenced in publications such as Time, Newsweek, and Computerworld, as well as on networks such as CNN and CNBC.

-Groggans has been asked to present at major conferences such as COMDEX, CSI, ISACA, and the Black Hat Briefings, as well as having also co-authored numerous books including Implementing Internet Security, Internet Security Professional Reference, Windows NT Security, and The Complete Internet Business Toolkit.
+Goggans has been asked to present at major conferences such as COMDEX, CSI, ISACA, and the Black Hat Briefings, as well as having co-authored numerous books, including Implementing Internet Security, Internet Security Professional Reference, Windows NT Security, and The Complete Internet Business Toolkit.

 During the summer of 2003, Goggans was invited to become an associate professor at the University of Tokyo's Center for Collaborative Research..
 In the winter of 2008, Chris Goggans was in India for the ClubHack hacker convention.

 Currently, Goggans is president of SDI, Inc., a Virginia-based corporation providing information security consulting.